DOCTOR-ANR/cyber-data-extract/doc/topology-file-specifications.md

 - Type : String : NEGLIGEABLE/MINOR/MEDIUM/SEVERE/CATASTROPHIC
 - Usage : A value describing a security requirement related to this host.

+### Physical host (Optional)
+If the machine is a VM or a container, this section contains information related to the physical host it runs on.
+Note that VMs / containers can be nested : a container running in a VM running on a physical machine.

+#### Hostname
+- Type : String
+- Usage : The name of the physical host.

+#### Hypervisor
+- Type : String
+- Usage : The name of the hypervisor program running the VM/container.

+#### User
+- Type : String
+- Usage : The name of the user under which the hypervisor runs on the host.

 ### Interfaces - Interface
 These XML tags contain all the attributes related to an interface of a machine.
 Each <interface> tag is related to a specific network interface.